-The passage is quoted here from three different translations:
+The text is quoted below from three different translations:

 Reading the whole of Psalm 46:1-11 will help us: